talaatmagdyx/talaatmagdyx/README.md

 # 👨‍💻 About Me

-Hello! 👋 I'm Talaat Magdy, a seasoned Backend End Engineer (BEE) with an insatiable curiosity for technology and a knack for solving complex problems.
+Hello! 👋 I'm Talaat Magdy, a Backend End Engineer (BEE) with an insatiable curiosity for technology and a knack for solving complex problems.
 Currently, I lend my skills to Lucidya Company, transforming concepts into functional, scalable systems.

 ## 📚 Education